 Those that don’t know, October is SIDS, Pregnancy and Infant Loss Awareness month with the 15th being the Remembrance Day.
 I didn’t think a random day like this would mean so much to me but it has become a symbol of, well, remembrance.
 I find myself reflecting a lot in the month of October and as the date quietly approaches I find it looms over me as my emotions become jumbled.
 Grief is still very much present, so is bitterness, however this day is different because of the twins I’m carrying.

-As you know, I’ve been feeling very disconnected from the pregnancy, unable to comprehend that it was actually happening, that my body was capable of creating another healthy baby let alone two.
-It seems the stars aligned so that I had an anatomy scan on the 13th and those of you that follow me on Facebook may have seen my post revealing my new excitement.
+As you know, I’ve been feeling very disconnected from the pregnancy.
+I’ve found myself unable to comprehend that it was actually happening, that my body was capable of creating another healthy baby let alone two.
+It seems the stars aligned so that I had an anatomy scan on the 13th.
+Those of you that follow my Facebook page may have seen my post revealing my new excitement.
 For those of you that didn’t see my status update I’ve included it for you below:

-Yesterday morning I woke up thinking about how, at the weekend when we were at the shops, Hubby had asked me if I had wanted to go into Big Dub or Target to look at baby clothes and how I had replied that I couldn’t think of anything worse.
+Yesterday morning I woke up thinking about how, at the weekend when we were at the shops, Hubby had asked me if I had wanted to look at baby clothes and how I had replied that I couldn’t think of anything worse.
 How just a matter of days ago I was still in a deep denial.
 Instead of feeling dread I felt like I could have ran there with LM on my back.
-I spent the morning cleaning out a cupboard in our bookshelf and unpacking some of the baby stuff we had been keeping – something I was so sure would be put off until the very last minute.
+I spent the morning cleaning out a cupboard in our bookshelf and unpacking some of the baby stuff we had been keeping.
+Something I was so sure would be put off until the very last minute.